-Our 2017-2018 legislative agenda is inspired by the Bill of Rights and the Declaration of Rights in our Massachusetts Constitution.
+Our 2021-2022 legislative agenda is inspired by the Bill of Rights and the Declaration of Rights in our Massachusetts Constitution.
 Through state legislative advocacy, we aim to defend and extend key constitutional principles, including privacy, equality, democracy, and justice for all.
-The ACLU supports the following privacy bills currently before the Massachusetts legislature.
+The ACLU supports the following privacy and technology related bills currently before the Massachusetts legislature.

 License Plate Readers (LPRs) scan thousands of license plates daily and store information indefinitely about where and when you drive.
 These proposals would protect innocent people from limitless government tracking of their driving and from private misuse of their LPR data.